 The pervasive problems of climate change and ocean acidification must be addressed at source by drastically cutting greenhouse gas emissions, and alongside this the establishment of highly protected areas can help the oceans to mitigate and adapt to climate change.
-The high seas and seabed will be very helpful in maintaining ocean carbon sequestration and storage processes and preventing loss of stored carbon.
+As part of this a network of highly protected areas in the high seas and seabed will be very helpful in maintaining ocean carbon sequestration and storage processes and preventing loss of stored carbon.
 The main mechanisms to describe how highly protected areas can help the oceans to mitigate and adapt to climate change and aid carbon sequestration are: